 - a.
 Description This initiative supports a total of 4.00 FTEs to address critical needs in the Developmental Disability (DD) and Early Intervention (EI) programs.
 In the DD program, 2.00 Clinical Services Caseworker positions are included to eliminate the Priority One Medicaid Waiver Waitlist.
 There are over 842 individuals on the waitlist, with 177 in immediate need of a case manager.
 These positions also ensure compliance with federal case management mandates.
 In the EI program, 1.00 Clinical Services Case Management Manager and 1.00 Clinical Services Caseworker are included to meet federal Part C mandates.
 These mandates require assessments and treatment plans within 45 days for children from birth to three years old, ensuring timely intervention to improve quality of life, reduce long-term care needs, and support lifelong development during a pivotal growth period.
-The total initiative provides funding for an ongoing cost of \$481,924 for salaries, benefits, and technology and a one-time cost of \$9,680.
+The total initiative provides funding for an ongoing cost of \$481,924 for salaries, benefits, and technology, and a one-time cost of \$9,680.
 These costs are partially covered by the billable state revenues from State Part C and DMAS. - b.
 Service Level Impacts This initiative ensures compliance with federal laws, including the DD Assistance and Bill of Rights Act, the Omnibus Budget Reconciliation Act, the Individuals with Disabilities Education Act (IDEA) Part C, and Virginia state codes.
-It also supports several goal areas and action strategies in the Health, Wellbeing, and Human Services section of the County's 2021-2024 Strategic Plan.
-Specifically, Goal 1, No Wrong Door, Access to Local Services, Objective HW-1, Action Strategy HW1:A: Expand or Enhance continuum of community-based care and treatment services that address human service needs on a pathway to self-sufficiency and stability.
-HW1:H: Support programs that foster the mental and physical development of youth.
+The added positions improve service delivery, support early childhood development, and help reduce long-term care needs through timely intervention.